Skip to content

 G10log10(7.7Lboomλ)[dBd]G \approx 10 \log_{10}\left(\frac{7.7 \cdot L_\text{boom}}{\lambda}\right) \quad \text{[dBd]}

-With Lboom=2.3mL_\text{boom} = 2.3\,\text{m} and λ=2.07m\lambda = 2.07\,\text{m} at 145 MHz, this gives G10log10(8.56)9.3dBdG \approx 10 \log_{10}(8.56) \approx 9.3\,\text{dBd} — a rough estimate; the NEC2 result of 10.1 dBd reflects the more precise optimisation of element spacing and lengths.
+With Lboom=2.3mL_\text{boom} = 2.3\,\text{m} and λ=2.07m\lambda = 2.07\,\text{m} at 145 MHz, this gives G10log10(8.56)9.3dBdG \approx 10 \log_{10}(8.56) \approx 9.3\,\text{dBd}.
+That's a rough ballpark estimate.
+The NEC2 result of 10.1 dBd reflects the more precise optimisation of element spacing and lengths — the formula doesn't account for the fine-tuning you can do with director spacing.

 Real-Ground vs. Free-Space: The Surprise

-Switch the simulation to Real ground (σ = 0.005, εr = 13) with the antenna at 6 m height (2.9λ) and the picture changes:
+Now here's where it gets interesting.
+Switch the simulation to real ground with σ = 0.005 S/m, εr = 13, and the antenna at 6 m height (about 2.9λ), and the picture changes dramatically:

 MetricFree SpaceReal Ground, 6 m AGL